National Folkloric Dance Companies in Egypt

 Raqia Hassan

 Born in Cairo, Raqia started dancing at the age of four.
-She joined the Reda Troupe when she was 16, and a year later she became one of the first principle solo dancers in the company.
+She joined the Reda Troupe when she was 16, and a year later she became one of the first principal solo dancers in the company.
 Unlike many of her predecessors, she says that her family never discouraged her from dancing, even as a young teenager.
 In the early 2000s, she created the annual Ahlan Wa Sahlan festival in Egypt, the only dance event of its kind in the Middle East.
 She continues to produce it, even after Egypt’s revolution and the growing legal and social restrictions on public dancing in Egypt.
 Madam Raqia, as she is known, through her festival and worldwide instruction, has been credited with keeping Oriental dance alive in Egypt and around the world.
 Margo Abdo O’Dell says that Raqia Hassan is a purist of sorts, and believes that dance fusion “distorts the truth about Oriental” dance.²² She has trained some of the most famous contemporary dancers in the Middle East such as Azza Sharif, Dina, Dandash, and Randa Kamal, and travels to teach workshops to countless dancers around the world. ²³

 Faten Salama